Da Vinci's genius habits.

 This engaging series is based on the seven timeless principles explored in Michael Gelb's How To Think Like Leonardo da Vinci: Seven Steps to Genius Every Day, and delves into da Vinci's methods and habits related to his creative explorations and inventive accomplishments with practical advice on applying the principles to better develop and enhance your own creative life today.

-An interactive journey through da Vinci's life (1452-1519) and works to discover what made him a true Renaissance man.
+Take an interactive journey through da Vinci's life (1452-1519) and works to discover what made him a true Renaissance man.
 Includes a picture gallery of famous masterpieces (including the Mona Lisa), timeline, and free computer desktop wallpaper to download.

 An information-rich resource from the Boston Museum of Science featuring four categories of da Vinci exploration: Leonardo at the Museum, Exploring Leonardo, Renaissance Man, and a Multimedia Zone.